 This particular story is important to know.
 The Reformation happened for a reason, well many reasons actually.
 It had a profound impact on individual lives and countries in Europe, and was a true turning point in church and world history.
 I encourage you to look into it if you haven’t already.
 There are a lot of resources available to help bring the story into focus.
 You could begin your research by reading or watching biographies of key players.
 I would also recommend reading some of their writings.
 You could also study some relevant terms.
 Learn what they mean and study the theological ones in light of the Bible.
 This way you can examine both Protestant and Catholic positions biblically.
 It will only strengthen a biblical faith.

 If you are Catholic, I recommend the same thing.
-Leading reformers were Catholic and even priests like Luther.
+Leading reformers were originally Catholic and even priests like Luther.
 They knew the teachings and practices of the Church.
 Through their studies they discovered teachings that could not be reconciled with the Scriptures, teachings that related to salvation.
 They knew how serious this was.
 It’s still serious today.
 Through the Bible we can know the way of salvation.
 If ones beliefs about salvation cannot be reconciled with the Bible, eternity is at stake.
 It’s wise to look and look carefully.
 Hold unto whatever holds up with the word of God.

 While the events and characters of the Reformation are interesting and important to know about, the most important things to understand are the doctrinal issues that were central to its cause.
 There were critical doctrinal distinctions between the Roman Catholic Church and the reformers.
 These distinctions still exist today, although many seem less aware or concerned about them.
 Ecumenism is widespread and growing.
 Today’s politically correct and inclusive culture is fertile ground for minimizing or denying the distinctions that earlier generations of believers recognized and even died for.